What to Consider When Buying Hardwood Floors

 When you are thinking of buying hardwood flooring for your home, consider the following to help you decide the type of flooring, and hardwood species, you want:

 Lifestyle ~ What is your lifestyle?
-Homes that have busy traffic such as young children or rambunctious pets should consider hardwoods that have grain, texture, lighter colours and lower sheens.
-Where as empty-nesters that spend some of our bitterly cold months down south, should consider engineered hardwoods to help lessen the gapping that tends to happen when the humidity drops in the winter months.
+Homes that have busy traffic such as young children or rambunctious pets should consider hardwood flooring that have grain, texture, lighter colours and lower sheens.
+Empty-nesters that spend some of our bitterly cold months down south, should consider engineered hardwoods to help lessen the gapping that tends to happen when the humidity drops in the winter months.
 Is your home a show piece with lots of entertaining, then perhaps an oiled floor would give you the look you’re after.
 Once you pick the colour of the floor, let us help you with the details.

 Mixing the Old with the New ~ Are you renovating but have to keep the existing Oak throughout the kitchen and on the mantel piece?
 Or are you building but the existing dining table is a keeper?
-Regardless wood goes with wood and our helpful Sales Consultants can find the right wood to help tie in all the elements of your home.
+Not to worry!
+Wood goes with wood and our helpful Sales Consultants can find the right wood flooring to help tie in all the elements of your home.

 What comes first? ~ We usually suggest to fall in love with either your cabinetry or your flooring.
 There are so many choices so fall in love with one, and then the decision on the other will be a lot simpler.
 Items like lighting, back splashes and paint are all things that are less expensive and can be upgraded easier as the budget allows down the way.
 You will not be changing out your flooring or your cabinets down the way if you didn’t get the ones you loved.